Taxi Booking App Development Case Study: RedRoute

 The RedRoute request process is extremely simple: a customer requests a ride from the RedRoute mobile app, dispatchers receive this ride in the dispatcher web panel and assign it to a driver, the driver receives ride details on their Android tablet.
 Once the customer reaches their desired location, they are able to easily pay for the ride through the customer app.

-What made the project even more interesting and challenging was the short deadline.
+What made the project even more interesting and challenging was its short timespan.
 We started development in May 2016 and needed to have a production-ready version by early August 2016 for the start of the academic year.
 This obligatory condition allowed our team to show their skills, responsiveness, and diligence.

 A bootstrapped version of the system had already been launched, before the clients approached us and provided us with all available documentation and code for the bootstrapped version.
 Although we decided to scrap the previous system, it served as a prototype that helped us understand the scope of the project much better.